chriscyang/lost-and-found/README.md

 # Lost & Found

-This was a medium-fidelity prototype created for CPSC 444 (Advanced Mehtods for HCI) during the 2015W2 session at the University of British Columbia.
+This is a medium-fidelity prototype created for CPSC 444 (Advanced Mehtods for HCI) during the 2015W2 session at the University of British Columbia.

 ## Team